nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    1. Download the jar file and copy into an empty folder

    1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar socialbook.jar` command to run the application.
 Expected: Shows the GUI with a set of sample contacts.
-The window size may not be optimum.
+The window size may not be optimal.

 1. Saving window preferences